ManjuLanjewar/VSD_HDP/README.md

 Looking at .def file (floorplan result) doen't make sense .
 Don't know where what place?
 So, to see actual layout after floorplan, first done in Magic.

 Magic Layout Tool is used for visualizing the layout after floorplan.
 In order to view floorplan in Magic, following three files are required: 1.
 Technology File (sky130A.tech) 2.
 Merged LEF file (merged.lef) 3.
 DEF File
+Tech file location :

+<pre>/home/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech</pre>

+merged.lef file location:

+<pre>~/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/14-03_10-54/tmp</pre>

 To view the layout of the floorplan in magic, I used the command below in the results/floorplan directory (note that in my case the pdk was previously downloaded on my desktop in the open_pdks directory):

-magic read -T /home/mariam/Desktop/open_pdks/sky130/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.min.lef def read picorv32.def &
+<pre>~/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/14-03_10-54/results/floorplan$ magic -T /home/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.lef def read picorv32a.floorplan.def &</pre>

 #### Library Binding and Placement